Paralike/Paralike/content/projects/Human-Facial-Recognition/index.md

 ### MobileNet-based architecture
 As reducing the parameters of Residual networks proved to be much more challenging than reducing those of a VGG network, I was unable to find a solution despite various attempts.
 Therefore, in order to compare my VGG network with other networks, I turned towards models with significantly lower memory requirements [1].

+### MobileNetV2
+As a result, I chose MobileNetV2 [9], thinking that since it was designed for mobile phones, my system would be capable of handling it.
+With this hope, I downloaded a test code to see if it would run properly [10].
+Once I confirmed that my system was capable of running the code, I began implementing my own version of MobileNet, based on the original research paper [9].
+Since I hadn't had the opportunity to implement code from an original research paper before, this posed the biggest challenge for me.
+Here, I first familiarized myself with the concepts of Depthwise and Pointwise convolution, for which I used the following sources to fully understand: [11][12][13][14].
+Using these, I was able to construct the basic structure of MobileNet, which consists of inverted residual blocks with a convolution at the beginning and end.
+However, the code was unable to run.
+The problem was exacerbated by the fact that the error did not consistently occur during execution.
+Unfortunately, I couldn't understand it on my own, so I was only able to figure out with the help of external code that the issue was with the initial filter and that it couldn't always be divided by zero.
+With the assistance of this code, I managed to write this function in a way that made my code work [15].
+The code not only helped me understand the first reshaping operation, but also the last one, as its absence consistently caused size-related errors in the program.
+Once I had made my program functional, testing could commence.
+This test ran with the same parameters and data augmentation processes as before.